CoLRev-Environment/search-query/docs/source/platforms/wos.rst

 When storing a Web of Science query:

 - Use the **Advanced search query string** as the `search_string`.
-- Leave the `general_search_field` empty unless all terms share the same field tag.
+- Leave the `general_field` empty unless all terms share the same field tag.

 Example::